AkashGitX/Hackathon-project-EcycleHub/README.md

-Project Description
+1️⃣ About EcycleHub:
-EcycleHub is a web application developed in Java that bridges the gap between individuals who wish to donate reusable products and organizations that seek to repurpose them.
-In today’s fast-paced world, reusable items such as clothes, electronics, furniture, and books are discarded daily, contributing to environmental waste.
-At the same time, many NGOs, businesses, and social organizations are in constant need of such items.
+EcycleHub is a Java-based web application designed to connect people who want to donate reusable items (like clothes, electronics, furniture, and books) with NGOs and organizations looking to repurpose them — promoting sustainability and reducing environmental waste.

-EcycleHub provides a sustainable digital platform where:

-Public users can donate recyclable products with proper location, name, and contact information.
-Organizers can access the donated items, review the submissions, and make arrangements to reuse or distribute them.
-By encouraging reuse, EcycleHub supports a *circular economy, reduces landfill waste, and promotes community-driven environmental change.
-This platform aims to ensure that **nothing goes to waste, and every product gets a *second chance!

-Features and Functionality
-Item Donation by Public:
+2️⃣ Core Features:
-Users can donate items by submitting details such as item name, category, location (state, district, city, pin code), and contact number.
+✔ Public users can donate items with details like name, category, location, and contact info.

-Organizer Access:
-Organizers can view all submitted items, review them, and make decisions for reuse or redistribution.
+✔ Organizers can view, review, and arrange for reuse or redistribution of the donated items.

-Location-Based Listing:
-Items are listed along with their location details, helping organizers identify region-specific donations.

-Sustainability Focus:
-Encourages reducing pollution and supporting environmental welfare through reuse of recyclable materials.

-Dynamic Web Pages (JSP):
-The platform provides simple and intuitive JSP pages for item addition, viewing items, and displaying success messages.
+✔ Location-based listing helps in identifying region-specific donations.
+✔ Focuses on promoting a circular economy and reducing landfill waste.

-Technology Stack
+3️⃣ Technology Stack:
-Backend:

-Java 17
-Spring Boot (Spring Web, Spring Data JPA)
+Backend: Java 17, Spring Boot, Spring Data JPA, Hibernate, Lombok
-Hibernate
-Lombok
-Frontend:

-HTML, CSS
+Frontend: JSP, HTML, CSS
-JSP (Java Server Pages)
-Database:

-PostgreSQL
+Database: PostgreSQL

-Build & Tools:
+Build Tools & IDE: Maven, IntelliJ IDEA, GitHub

-Maven (build tool)
+4️⃣ Usage Flow:
+Users submit donation details → Organizers review & manage donations → Items are repurposed or redistributed, ensuring nothing goes to waste and every product gets a second chance!

+5️⃣ Prerequisites:
+To run the project:

-IntelliJ IDEA (IDE)
+Java 17, Maven, IntelliJ IDEA installed.
-GitHub (version control & deployment)
-Prerequisites
-Before running the application, make sure you have:

-Java Development Kit (JDK): Version 17
-Maven: Installed and configured
-IntelliJ IDEA: Preferred IDE
-PostgreSQL Database: Running locally and configured
+PostgreSQL database set up and running.

+GitHub for version control and deployment.